liquibase/gradle-liquibase-plugin/README.md

 News
 ----
+### November 24, 2018
+Release 2.0.2 will fix a bug with the plugin's handling of System properties.
+All System properties that are in effect when Gradle runs Liquibase will now be seen by Liquibase.
+Previously, System properties were not inherited by the forked JVM that runs Liquibase.

 ### September 3, 2018
 Release 2.0.1 is a minor release that removes the CVE-2016-6814 vulnerability by updating the Groovy dependency.